-Our paper considers a new approach to looking at population distributions that sweeps out any decisions made by bureaucrats or politicians.
-When comparing populations of geographic units we can think of differences as coming along two margins.
-First, one unit can have larger population than another because it encompasses more land area, holding population density fixed.
-Second, a unit can have larger population on a fixed amount of land; i.e., higher population density.
+Our chapter considers a new approach to looking at population distributions that sweeps out any decisions made by bureaucrats or politicians.
+When comparing populations of geographic units, we can think of differences as falling along two margins.
+First, one unit can have a larger population than another because it encompasses more land area, holding population density fixed.
+Second, a unit can have a larger population on a fixed amount of land; that is, higher population density.
 In our analysis of the size distribution, we completely eliminate the first margin and allow only the second.
-We cut the map of the continental United States into a uniform grid of six-by-six mile squares (and some other size grids as well) and examine the distribution of population across the squares.
+We cut the map of the continental United States into a uniform grid of six-by-sixmile squares (and some other size grids as well) and examine the distribution of population across the squares.
 We document several regularities that are robust to various ways of cutting the data.
-We examine the extent to which Zipf's Law holds for squares.
+We also examine the extent to which Zipf's law holds for squares.